Settle, North Yorkshire: Transport

 Settle railway station is situated on the Settle & Carlisle line.
 It is served by Northern Trains, who operate services between Leeds and Carlisle.
 Giggleswick railway station is sited 1 mile away from Settle and is on the Bentham line between Leeds and Morecambe.

-Bus routes are operated by Kirkby Lonsdale Coaches and North Yorkshire Council, which link the town with Giggleswick, Horton in Ribblesdale, Kirkby Lonsdale, Skipton and Wigglesworth.
+Bus routes are operated by Kirkby Lonsdale Coaches and North Yorkshire Council, which link the town with Clitheroe, Giggleswick, Horton in Ribblesdale, Kirkby Lonsdale, Skipton and Wigglesworth.

 The town is located 29 mi from Leeds Bradford Airport.

 The main road through Settle is the B6480, which links to the A65; it connects the town with Leeds, Ilkley, Skipton and Kendal.

 Local media

 Since the town is closest to the Lancashire and North Yorkshire border, local news and television programmes are provided by BBC North West and Granada Television that broadcast from Salford.
 Local radio stations are BBC Radio York on 104.3 FM, Greatest Hits Radio Yorkshire on 107.8 FM, and Dales Radio on 104.9 FM.
 The town's local newspaper is the Craven Herald & Pioneer.